Mechanicalcoder111/riscv-simulator-suite/README.md

 Instruction decoding

-State transitions in a CPU pipeline
+State transitions inside a CPU

-Memory/register interactions
+Memory and register interactions

 Binary program execution

 Systems programming in C++

-It serves as a foundation for understanding how real processors interpret and execute machine code.
+It provides a foundation for understanding how processors interpret and execute machine instructions.

-👤 Author
+Author

 Aasim Ghani
 Software Developer